Aaron-Pool/WebpackTutorial/PITCHME.md

 })();
 ```

-Procedure here is very similar, except the main export of the file won't be an object, because this is a service, which is registered on an angular module as a function.
+Procedure here is very similar, except the main export of the file won't be an object, because this is a service, which angular expects to be a function.
 So our service ends up looking like this:

 ```diff
 -(function() {